abinit/abinit/doc/tutorial/compilation.md

     The aim of this tutorial is to teach you how to compile code from source but we cannot guarantee that these recipes will work out of the box on every possible architecture.
-    We will do our best to explain how to setup your environment and how to avoid the typical pitfalls but we cannot cover all the possible cases.
+    We will do our best to explain how to **setup your environment** and how to **avoid the typical pitfalls** but we cannot cover all the possible cases.

     Fortunately, the internet provides lots of resources.
     Search engines and stackoverflow are your best friends and in some cases one can find the solution by just copying the error message in the search bar.
-    For more complicated issues, you can ask for help on the [Abinit forum](https://forum.abinit.org) or contact the sysadmin of your cluster but remember to provide enough information about your system and the issue to help the developers.
+    For more complicated issues, you can ask for help on the [Abinit forum](https://forum.abinit.org) or contact the sysadmin of your cluster but remember to provide enough information about your system and the problem.

 ## Getting started

-Since ABINIT is written in Fortran, we need a **recent** Fortran compiler that supports the **F2003 specifications** as well as a C compiler.
+Since ABINIT is written in Fortran, we need a **recent Fortran compiler** that supports the **F2003 specifications** as well as a C compiler.
 At the time of writing ( |today| ), the C++ compiler is optional and required only for advanced features that are not treated in this tutorial.